Gix075/boilerSass/README.md

 # boilerSass
-A simple SASS / CSS boilerplate
+A simple SASS / CSS boilerplate<br>
+**boilerSASS** is a Grunt ready project, so Grunt is required and you can discover more about it from [https://gruntjs.com](https://gruntjs.com).

 **boilerSASS** is a simple SASS Boilerplate useful to start a complete new web project in less than 10 minutes<br>
 This boilerplate is based on HTML5 Boilerplate and include also: